Yvonne V. Delk: Career

 In 1970, Delk traveled to Africa and visited countries in both West and East Africa.
 She remembered the experience as a formative one that contributed to her focus on Black liberation and anti-apartheid activism.
 For example, in 1973 Delk took the role as the leader of the Black Church Education Team of the Joint Education Development (an ecumenical organization of six denominations).
-In this role, Delk emphasized that Christian educators should seek to help Black children to see themselves a liberated, full human beings and not as objects of oppression.
+In this role, Delk emphasized that Christian educators should seek to help Black children to see themselves as liberated, full human beings and not as objects of oppression.

 After many years of working as a church educator, Delk was ordained in the United Church of Christ on November 17, 1974.
-Delk had struggled to become ordained because the process required a "call" from a local congregation, but due to her national activities she did not have many opportunities to establish local relationships.
+Delk had struggled to become ordained because the process required a "call" from a local congregation, but due to her national activities, she did not have many opportunities to establish local relationships.
 To remedy this problem, several Black churches in Virginia collaborated to advocate for her ordination.
 The ordination service was completed at Fellowship United Church of Christ in Chesapeake, Virginia.

-Although newly ordained and still completing graduate studies, Delk's reputation in the UCC resulted in the opportunity to provide the charge for the incoming president (1977) of denomination, Avery D. Post.
+Although newly ordained and still completing graduate studies, Delk's reputation in the UCC resulted in the opportunity to provide the charge for the incoming president (1977) of the denomination, Avery D. Post.
 In the charge, Delk called for Post to "Be a drum major for justice."
 The following year, she completed a Doctor of Ministry degree in New York Theological Seminary.

 In 1981, she was chosen to lead the UCC's Office of Church and Society, becoming the first Black woman to lead a national department for the UCC, and only the second woman.
 She had previously served as the affirmative action officer for the UCC, and before that she was an associate for constituency development in the Office of Church and Society.
-In 1989, Delk was nominated as a candidate in the election for the General Minister and President of the UCC, becoming the first, and as of 2022, the only woman nominated to lead the denomination.
+In 1989, Delk was nominated as a candidate in the election for the General Minister and President of the UCC, becoming the first woman nominated to lead the denomination.
 She lost the election to Rev. Dr. Paul Sherry.

 Delk moved to Chicago to become the executive director of the Community Renewal Society, a UCC-affiliated non-profit organization that worked in the Chicago area to address poverty and homelessness.
 She was the first woman and first person of color to head the organization.
 While in Chicago, Delk also served on the editorial board of Sojourners and contributed essays calling for racial justice.
 After retiring from the Community Renewal Society, Delk founded the Center for African American Theological studies and taught classes affiliated with the Seminary Consortium for Urban Pastoral Education in Chicago.